Welcome to Exago! We're glad to have you here. This article will serve as a home base for preparing your environment for an evaluation of Exago BI.

 Once the download is complete, start the Exago Installer.

 Open the Installing Exago on Windows article.
-On the right-hand side of the article, choose v2020.1 from the Application Version dropdown.
+On the right-hand side of the article, choose the latest version from the Application Version dropdown.

 Follow all of the steps in the Installation section and up to and including step 3, "Create a folder for storing temporary data" in the Create the Directory Structure section.

 For evaluation purposes, also install the Scheduler Service and the Web Service API as well, by running the installer again.

 2.5 Open the Admin Console

 To test that the new installation is working, navigate to the Administration Console.
 By default this is

 If a page like the one below appears, congratulations, Exago is installed successfully!

 Now that Exago is installed and running on the server, some configuration is necessary to get the system ready for use.
 All of the configuration steps in the following section take place in the Administration Console.